 Dan also frequently speaks at industry conferences, including for the last four years serving as co-chair and speaker at the “Defending Corporations and Individuals in Government Investigations” conference.
 He has also presented “Great and Not So Great Moments in Litigation,” at the American Law Institute’s 2017 Accountants’ Liability conference, as well as “The Emerging Law of Cybersecurity and Data Breach Liability,” in Palo Alto, CA.

-Dan has served as adjunct professor of law at Washington & Lee University School of Law, and currently serves on the board of The Fund for Modern Courts.
+Dan has served as adjunct professor of law at Washington & Lee University School of Law, and is a member of the American Bar Foundation.
 Dan clerked for the Honorable Ellsworth A. Van Graafeiland, United States Court of Appeals for the Second Circuit.

 Trials & Complex Litigation